fogbow/fogbowcloud.org/content/pages/interoperability-behavioral-plugins.md

 ### Configure
 The mapping is defined based on an *identificator* and on the specific credential of each local identity plugin.
 It uses the sintax *mapper_ + {identificator} + _ + {credential}* to specify the mapping.
 Below, we show examples for the current available plugins:

 > Important: The *identificator* associated with the user in the local cloud should be of exclusive use by the Fogbow Manager.
-The resouces created by other user mays be removed by the Fogbow Manager.
+The resouces created by other user may be removed by the Fogbow Manager.

 ```bash
 # Openstack V2 credentials: username, password, tenantName